axingjia/Journey_To_Data_Structure/README.md

 So Tower of Hanoi goes from the big picture to the smaller one, binary search is divide and conquer.
 Fibinaci and factorial goes from smaller case to bigger case

+Let me just read the textbook for once to get a sense where I feel I don't get it
+Okay, I missed the detail of source rod, imtermediate rod and destination rod.
+By the time I read the code and read the largest text of printed text, I lose direction and decided it didn't make sense
+So the lesson learned here is to pay closer attention to algorithm logic explanation.
+And then I watched through geekforgeek explanation and realized about the logic, read through the logic and then come back to geekforgeek and realize the importance of auxilary rod, and figure it out.
+Case closed

 page 279

 ## Chapter tree